Cameron85Smith/HowTo-TestDrivenDevelopment/README.md

 **Green** - In the second step, we remove the dummy logic where we write the production code that will turn the unit test green.
 This is known as the Green Phase.

 **Refactor** - In the third step, we refactor our code.

+## Laws of TDD

+As can be seen, TDD implies that we should write tests before the implementation of a particular feature.
+There are three very important laws of TDD, that being:

+1. Never write a line of production code before writing a failing test.
+2. Write a minimal test which is enough to see the failure.
+3. Don't write production code more than enough to pass the failing test.

+## Design Smells

+Turning off a test because you can't fix it right now is symptomatic of a design/code smell.

+We need to keep the design as clean as possible, in other words, as maintainable as possible.
+A design smell can come in the form of:

+1. Rigidity - The software is rigid if the cost of making a single change is high.
+The reason for this can be due to tight-coupling between modules.
+When modules are tightly coupled, then it is very difficult to introduce changes with ease.

+2. Fragility - The software is fragile if small changes in our module causes bugs in another module.
+The smell is also often caight when there is a tight-coupling between modules.